Saturday, June 10, 2006 |

 At this point in my life I was living with some much older friends.
 My female housemate and her sister insisted that I needed another test, a "proper doctor."
 This doctor was much older, had delivered my friends, had been their gyno.

+At this expensive doctor's office I could not afford, I lay naked under the paper sheet, my feet in the stirrups, splayed wide, and I waited.
 I am not someone who hates going to the gyno.
 No one likes it, of course.
 But I had been having sex since I was 15 and so I had been having checkups.
 When I was 12 I'd brought my best friend to the free clinic so she could get the Pill.
 When the Pill made her sick, I stole money to bring her there again and be fitted for a diaphram.
 Although sex for me was years away, I'd researched birth control back then at 12 because my best friend was already having sex and I was afraid for her.
+I can be accused of being hyper-rational, and I am very aware that my approach to even the carnal involves the cerebral.

 The doctor came in, and I was immediately disturbed that the nurse left the room, smiling at me as she closed the door.
 I knew that this was illegal yet I did not question it; I did not ask for her to come back.
+Surely this kind, grandfatherly man in this posh private practice was to be trusted; he came well-recommended by my friends.

 The code of conduct for women dictates that we be amiable, friendly, acquiescent, above all polite and 'nice'.
 It is one of the hardest things to escape: that prohibition against forthright speech.